omiridoue/raphtory-pyvis-streamlit/README.md

 ```

 This interactive network visual is hosted through Streamlit Cloud and is available here, https://raphtory-pyvis-teenage-glasgow-friendship.streamlit.app/.
 You can fork this branch and tailor the graph to build features depending on your research interests.
-Note Streamlit put apps to 'sleep' if there
+Note Streamlit puts apps to 'sleep' if there
 is no activity at least once a week.
-Health warning this probably will be the case (!) let me know via email if you run into this error and cannot refresh this,
+Health warning this probably will be the case (!!) but do let me know via email if you run into this error and cannot refresh it,
-really you will do me a favour if you use it ;).
+really you will do me a favour if you show the graph some love ;)

 ## Temporal Network Edges